Wakehurst: History

+It was sold in 1869 to Caroline, Dowager Marchioness of Downshire and then passed to the Boord baronets.

 The gardens were largely created by Gerald Loder (later Lord Wakehurst) who purchased the estate in 1903 and spent 33 years developing the gardens.
 He was succeeded by Sir Henry Price, under whose care the Loder plantings matured.
 Sir Henry left Wakehurst to the nation in 1963 and the Royal Botanic Gardens took up a lease from the National Trust in 1965.
+In 1967, Tony Schilling was appointed as Curator of Wakehurst Place where he remained until 1991.

 In 1887, American architect Dudley Newton completed a replica of Wakehurst in Newport, Rhode Island, for sportsman and politician James J. Van Alen from plans designed by Charles Eamer Kempe.
 Salve Regina University purchased the mansion from the Van Alen family in 1972.

 In 2022, the mansion was closed for an extensive renovation, predicted to last at least two years.

 National Collections

 Wakehurst is home to the National Collections of Betula (birches), Hypericum, Nothofagus (Southern Hemisphere beeches) and Skimmia.
 The Great Storm of 1987 decimated Loder's plantings, toppling 20,000 trees.
 Since then, Kew has redesigned the gardens to create a walk through the temperate woodlands of the world.